MISA-SCD/misa-scd/README.txt

 !*****************************************************************************************
 !Output files and formatting !*****************************************************************************************

-The simulation outputs using a logarithmic timescale: output is generated at:
+The simulation outputs using a logarithmic timescale.

-time=totalTime/200*2^n, as well as when time=totalTime, for a total of 8 output points per simulation.

 A new output file is created for each repetition of the simulation.
-SRSCD has an option to run multiple simulations in a row.
+MISA-SCD has an option to run multiple simulations in a row.

-At each output point, information is entered into two output files: totdat_x.out rawdat_x.out
+At each output point, information is entered into two output files: totdat_x.out

-(here, 'x' refers to the simulation number)
+(here, 'x' refers to the simulation number) totdat_x.out contains defect numbers in the entire simulation volume as well as the statistics for defects.

-rawdat_x.out contains a list of defects, total number, number density, concentration, average radius and average size of defects in the whole system.

 The current method for identifying defect types is as  follows:
 NumCu NumV NumSIA NumSIA_immobile NumDefects